June Kelly Gallery

 Claudia DeMonte Bio

-DeMonte lives and works in New York City and Miami Beach, FL.
-She received a bachelor's degree from College of Notre Dame of Maryland in Baltimore and an MFA from Catholic University of America, Washington, DC.
+DeMonte lives and works in New York and Miami Beach, FL.
+She received a Bachelor's degree from the College of Notre Dame of Maryland in Baltimore and an MFA from the Catholic University of America in Washington, DC.
 DeMonte's work has been shown in numerous solo and group exhibitions nationally and internationally.
 The many public and private collections in which she is represented include the Brooklyn Museum, New York; Bass Museum, Miami, FL; Flint Institute of Art, MI; Hood Museum of Art, Dartmouth College, Hanover, NH; Mississippi Museum of Art, Jackson, MS; Lowe Museum, Miami Beach, FL; New Orleans Museum of Art, LA; Indianapolis Museum of Art; University of Maryland, College Park; Otis College of Art and Design, Los Angeles, CA; Portland Museum of Art, ME; Contemporary Art Museum, Villa Rufolo, Ravello, Italy; Warsaw Museum of Modern Art, Poland; and University of Oldenburg, Germany.

 Born Astoria, New York